 What is a Raised Patio?

-While a raised patio is an elevated outdoor living space that is surrounded by a retaining wall, a ground patio is built at ground level and does not require a retaining wall.
+While a raised patio is supported by a solid structure, such as a retaining wall, a ground-level patio is built at ground level without the support of a retaining wall.

 Key Benefits of a Raised Patio

-However, a raised patio offers key benefits when compared to a traditional patio.
+However, a raised patio offers key benefits when compared to a ground-level patio:

 Tools You’ll Need to Build a Raised Concrete Patio